 Myriad still seems to be the leader in this kind of hereditary cancer screening, probably partly because their monopoly position for a few years gave them a huge library of data on cancer variants and mutations that their competitors don’t have (there’s been controversy about their monopoly control of that data as well), but they’re still facing more competition than they would like, and insurers who continue to demand pretty strict efficacy before paying for tests, and it seems like pricing has been a little softer than expected.

 It’s hard to draw any clear lines for Myriad’s success based just on their financials — the past four years have seen revenues pretty much flat, and there has been no particular trend of earnings growth (though they have bought back a bunch of shares), and the analyst growth estimates are not particularly compelling.
-Analysts currently expect earnings to drop this year, then rise about 15% annually over the next two years, which is a reasonably attractive growth rate but not a compelling one for what is supposed to be a high-growth “hot sector” biotech stock.
-The valuation is not absurd for a 15% grower, the shares trade hands at about 28X forward earnings, but it’s not a clear bargain either.
-And, of course, MYGN’s GAAP earnings are far, far lower than their reported “adjusted” earnings that most analysts still stick with — if you use GAAP earnings they’re trading at 70X forward earnings.
+Analysts currently expect earnings to drop this year, then rise about 15-20% annually over the next two years, which is a reasonably attractive growth rate but not necessarily a compelling one for what is supposed to be a high-growth “hot sector” biotech stock.
+The valuation is reasonable for a 15% grower, the shares trade hands at about 22X forward adjusted earnings, but it’s not a clear bargain either.
+And, of course, MYGN’s GAAP earnings are far, far lower than their reported “adjusted” earnings that most analysts still stick with — if you use GAAP earnings they’re trading at 30X forward earnings.